hvbeladiya149/flutter_sample/README.md

 # Flutter Sample

-Here in this demo I am showing basic standard of flutter application.
-Here i provided mac support also for desktop application.
+Here in this demo I am showing basic standard of flutter application with mac support for desktop application.

 ## Packages